munterfi/glacier-flow-model/README.rst

     from glacier_flow_model import PkgDataAccess
     dem = PkgDataAccess.load_dem()

-The original DEM can be downloaded `here <https://shop.swisstopo.admin.ch/en/products/height_models/dhm25200>`_.
+The original DEM can be downloaded `here <https://www.swisstopo.admin.ch/en/geodata/height/dhm25200.html>`_.

 Usage
 _____

-To set up a glacier flow model, a path to a DEM in the GeoTiff (:code:`.tif` or :code:`.asc`) file format has to passed to the model class constructor.
+To set up a glacier flow model, a path to a DEM in the GeoTiff file format has to passed to the model class constructor.
 By default the mass balance parameters for alpine glaciers in the year 2000 are set.
-Keep the input file size small, otherwise the model may be slowed down
+Keep the input file size small, otherwise the model may be slowed down remarkably:
-remarkably:

 .. code-block:: python